Is Cocaine a Stimulant or a Depressant?

 A stimulant is a drug that increases activity in the central nervous system (the brain and spinal cord) and stimulates neural activity in the brain.
 When prescribed, stimulants can assist therapeutically with ADHD (attention deficit hyperactivity disorder), narcolepsy, and occasionally depression.
 Examples of prescribed stimulants include Amphetamines (Adderall and Dexedrine) and Methylphenidate (Concerta and Ritalin).

-Unfortunately, stimulants are widely abused because of the feelings of exhilaration they elicit.
-Examples of dangerous stimulants include: amphetamines, cocaine and crack, caffeine, nicotine and Ecstasy.
-They are sometimes referred to as ‘uppers.’
+Unfortunately, stimulant abuse is rampant because of the feelings of exhilaration they elicit.
+Examples of dangerous stimulants include: amphetamines, cocaine and crack, caffeine, nicotine, and ecstasy.
+They are sometimes referred to as ‘uppers’.

 Back to top

+Abuse of stimulants can result in addiction, such as cocaine addiction.
 Stimulants are highly addictive because they cause an increase in certain pleasure-inducing neurotransmitters, including dopamine and norepinephrine.
-Dopamine increases pleasurable sensations within the reward circuitry in the brain and norepinephrine causes physical changes in the body, such as increased blood pressure, heart rate, body temperature and respiratory rate.
+Dopamine increases pleasurable sensations within the reward circuitry in the brain.
+Norepinephrine causes physical changes in the body, such as:

-Stimulants typically reduce appetite, and when the effects wear off, can cause fatigue, hunger and depression.
+Stimulants typically reduce appetite, and when the effects wear off, they can cause fatigue, hunger, and depression.

 Back to top

-Depressants, true to their name, depress and slow down the central nervous system, and can assist in a range of mental disorders.
-There are different types of prescribed depressants including: Zyprexa, Seroquel and Haldol (known as ‘major tranquilizers’ or ‘antipsychotics,’ as they are supposed to reduce the symptoms of mental illness), Xanax, Klonopin, Halcion and Librium (often referred to as ‘benzos’), and Amytal, Numbutal and Seconal, (called ‘barbiturates’ and are used as sedatives and sleeping pills).
+Depressants, or “downers” true to their name, depress and slow down the central nervous system, and can assist in a range of mental disorders.
+So, is crack an upper or downer?
+Cocaine is not a downer but an upper, as mentioned before since it acts as a stimulant.
+There are different types of prescribed depressants including Zyprexa, Seroquel, and Haldol (known as ‘major tranquilizers’ or ‘antipsychotics,’ as they are supposed to reduce the symptoms of mental illness), Xanax, Klonopin, Halcion, and Librium (often referred to as ‘benzos’), and Amytal, Numbutal and Seconal, (called ‘barbiturates’ and are used as sedatives and sleeping pills).

-Depressants are also highly addictive because they produce a state of euphoria, relaxation and deep calm.
-Alcohol, heroin and tranquillizers are all commonly misused depressants, often called ‘downers.’
+Depressants are also highly addictive because they produce a state of euphoria, relaxation, and deep calm.
+Alcohol, heroin, and tranquilizers are all commonly misused depressants, often called ‘downers.’

 Back to top